RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Cursor Drift:** On a laptop computer, when the cursor apparently jumps around the screen by itself and is usually caused by the user’s hand inadvertently touching the trackpad or touch stick.
 </details>

+D

+Daisy-Wheel Printer: An impact printer that uses a a different character on the end of each spoke of a wheel which rotates to the letter when there a small hammer strikes the character against the ribbon, transferring the image onto the paper.

+Date Code: A numerical code that depicts the date for the release of a software package or update.

+Daughterboard: A thin circuit board attached to the motherboard, used to attach expansion cards.

+DB-9: Connector type used with older serial cables.

+Direct Current (DC) Adapter: A power adapter that plugs into a car cigarette lighter or airplane power source and provides direct current.

+DC Jack: Power plug used to connect a DC adapter mostly found in airplanes and automobiles, and may be labeled auxiliary power.

+dd: A Linux command that provides block-level copying of devices.